zephyrproject-rtos/zephyr/doc/kernel/usermode/usermode_sharedmem.rst

 "data_smem_id" and "data_smem_idb".

 To create a k_mem_partition, call the macro K_APPMEM_PARTITION_DEFINE(part0) where "part0" is the name then used to refer to that partition.
-This macro only creates a function and necessary data structures for the later "initialization".

-Once the partition is initialized, the standard memory domain APIs may be used to add it to domains; the declared name is a k_mem_partition symbol.
+The standard memory domain APIs may be used to add it to domains; the declared name is a k_mem_partition symbol.

 Example: